Privacy Policy

 2.1 Information you provide directly

-When you request a free audit, contact us, become a partner, or otherwise interact with us, we collect:
+When you apply for a Payzium merchant account, contact us, become a partner, or otherwise interact with us, we collect:

 2.2 Information we collect automatically